yncynotdev/peter/README.md

 ## 📄 License

-This **landing page repository** is licensed under the [MIT License](./LICENSE) — feel free to reuse or reference the code/design.
+This **landing page repository's code** (Nuxt/Vue components, TypeScript, config, and markup) is licensed under the [MIT License](./LICENSE) — feel free to reuse or reference it.

+**Exception:** The PETER icon/logo (`/public/icon-180x180.png` and any other brand assets in this repo) is **not** covered by the MIT license and remains © PETER.
+Please do not copy, reuse, or redistribute the icon/logo without permission.

 The PETER **application** itself remains proprietary software; source, usage, and deployment are governed by a separate agreement with the maintainer.
-MIT licensing here applies only to this landing page, not to PETER's core codebase.
+MIT licensing here applies only to this landing page's code, not to PETER's core codebase or its branding.

 ---